mjk22/SlashDash/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/divid
-Configuration file:  /etc/divi/divi.conf
+Configuration file:  /etc/slashdash/slashdash.conf
 Data directory:      /var/lib/divid
 PID file:            /var/run/divid/divid.pid (OpenRC and Upstart)
                      /var/lib/divid/divid.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the divi user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the divi user and group.
-Access to divi-cli and other divid rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the slashdash user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the slashdash user and group.
+Access to slashdash-cli and other divid rpc clients can then be controlled by group membership.

 4. Installing Service Configuration